welbornprod/todo/README.md

     -L,--listall           : List all items from all keys.
                              This is the default action when no arguments are given.
-    -m,--movetokey         : Move item to new or other key.
+    -m,--movetokey         : Move item to a new key, or another key.
     -n,--renamekey         : Give a key another name/label.
     -p,--position          : Move item to a new position in the same key.